diem-ai/tweet-and-product-marketing/README.md

 ### Credit

-This work is a collaboration of Audrey and Mathieu
+This project can not be completed without the help of Andrey and Mathieu